 Examples: Perrier, San Pellegrino, Voss Sparkling, Gerolsteiner

-Seltzer water is currently the fizzy favorite thanks to brands like La Croix that have made it the cool kids’ beverage of choice.
+Thanks to brands like La Croix that have made it the cool kids’ beverage of choice, seltzer water is currently the fizzy favorite.
 Seltzer water is simply water that has been artificially carbonated.
 Nothing but carbonation is added here — no other minerals or additives that could cause taste variations.

 Seltzer gets its name from the German town of Selters, which is renowed for its natural springs.
 European immigrants brought the drink with them to the U.S. when they settled.